dogacandu/operations-and-analysis/README.md

 # operations-and-analysis
-some examples on data analysis, visualization and management with python includes:
+some examples of my work on data analysis, visualization and management with python includes:

 -- drtv study : drtv is a fundraising channel where organizations make media buying for showing videos and collect leads via sms.
 Then they try to convert leads into subscriptions trough telefundraising operations.
 Here I analysed anonymous drtv data.